defold/defold.github.io/_posts/2021-02-09-A-first-look-at-the-2021-roadmap.md

 In order to move Spine and Box2D/Bullet to extension and enable faster updates and community contributions we will make a number of significant improvements to the extension system:

-* **Component resource API** - Extension will be able to register new resource types and hook into our resource pipeline.
+* **Component resource API** - Extensions will be able to register new resource types and hook into our resource pipeline.
 Example: the Spine scene resource tying together a Spine JSON file with a Defold atlas.
-* **Component type API** - Extension will be able to register component types and associate them with resource types.
+* **Component type API** - Extensions will be able to register component types and associate them with resource types.
 Example: The Spine model component which uses the Spine scene resource.
-* **Game Object API** - Extension will be able to create and manipulate game objects (the basic building block of any Defold game).
+* **Game Object API** - Extensions will be able to create and manipulate game objects (the basic building block of any Defold game).
 Example: The Spine bones of a model are represented as game objects to which you can attach other objects.
-* **Graphics API** - Extension will be able to create vertex/index buffers and register renderable objects to our renderer.
+* **Graphics API** - Extensions will be able to create vertex/index buffers and register renderable objects to our renderer.
 Example: The Spine model component generates the required data to draw a frame of a Spine model animation.

 Once we have these extension APIs in place we'll be able to move Spine and Box2D/Bullet to extensions.
 Not only will this allow the community to contribute updates and improvements but it will open the field for other tightly integrated yet flexible and easily modifiable extension.